Tree Lucerne Moth

 (Photo: courtesy of Kristine Hendry, Apsley, Victoria)

 This Caterpillar has sparse hairs and is multicoloured: being basically green with yellow stripes along the sides, and black and white spots all over.
-It has a prominent brown head capsule.
+It has a prominent brown head capsule, with three white stripes on its black collar.
 It has been found for many years, regularly every year, in a suburban garden in Manly (Sydney, New South Wales) on a particular bush of:

 which is stripped by the brood of Caterpillars.
-It also feeds on other species of FABACEAE such as:
+It also has been found feeding on other species of FABACEAE such as:

 Thus the caterpillar is an important controlling agent of Broom infestations.
 However, the caterpillar is also an agricultural pest on: